 CAM RANH INTERNATIONAL AIRPORT

-The airport resides at an elevation of 40 feet (12 m) above mean sea level.
-It has one runway designated 02/20 with a concrete surface measuring 10,000 by 150 feet (3,048 m × 46 m).]
+Besides, the airport resides at an elevation of 40 feet (12 m) above mean sea level.
 Cam Ranh Airport was built by the United States Army during the Vietnam War and operated by the United States Air Force for military purposes as Cam Ranh Air Base.

 In 1972, the base was turned over to the South Vietnamese government.
 On April 3, 1975, North Vietnamese forces captured Cam Ranh Bay and all of its remaining facilities.
 From 1979 to 2002, the facility was used by the Soviet and then Russian Air Force because of a 25-year rent-free leasing treaty.